cescoffier/vertx-microservices-workshop/README.md

 This repository is a lab about vert.x explaining how to build distributed _microservice_ reactive applications using Vert.x.

-Instructions are available on http://209.132.178.63/workshop/ (this url is going to change)
+Instructions are available on http://vertx-lab.dynamis-technologies.com

 Complete code is available in the `solution` directory.